Sign o' the Times: Background

+Prince's sixth studio album, Purple Rain (1984), dominated American pop culture for nearly the entirety of 1984.
+Prince, and the Revolution, followed it with the psychedelia Around The World In A Day (1985) and Parade the following year; the former topped the Billboard 200 whilst the latter was critically well received.
+However, Prince's record company and most of his newer fans gained from the success of Purple Rain wanted a second Purple Rain.
+Further issues were that much of his black audience thought he was becoming "too white" and sections of the public were uncomfortable with his prurience and sexual ambiguity.

-Prior to the disbanding of the Revolution, Prince was working on two separate projects: The Revolution album Dream Factory and a pseudonymous solo effort, Camille.
+The Revolution album Dream Factory and a pseudonymous solo effort, Camille.
 Unlike the three previous band albums, Dream Factory included input from the band members and lead vocals by Wendy & Lisa.
+Prince's feared that he was losing control, leading to the project to be abandoned.
 The Camille project saw Prince create an androgynous persona primarily singing in a higher, female-sounding voice.
 With the dismissal of the Revolution, Prince consolidated material from both shelved albums, along with some new songs, into a three-LP album to be titled Crystal Ball.
-Warner Bros. balked at the idea of trying to sell a three-LP album and forced Prince to trim it down to a double album.
+Warner Bros. balked at the idea of trying to sell a triple album and forced Prince to trim it down to a double album.
 Prince cut seven tracks, and also reformulated the album to accommodate the newly added title track.